DoritosConfirmed/TCMD-Rules/README.md

 ★@Gamer - PC & Console gamers

+★@Tech Support - Only give yourself this role if you don't mind helping people who need tech assistance

 ★@NSFW - Self-explanatory.
-Just because someone is 18 doesn’t mean they want to see R18 content
+Just because someone is 18 doesn’t mean they want to see R18 content.
+Gives access to the NSFW channel

+★@LGBTQ+ - This is for those who want to rep that they're part of the LGBTQ+ community (these members are protected under the staff.
+Bullying any member wielding this role will result in an immediate perma ban) Gives access to the LGBTQ channel